The Future of Productivity: Pillars of Performance Enablement for 2023

-When it comes to developing or rethinking your onboarding program, we encourage you to think creatively.
-Consider: what type of experience do you want the members of your distributed workforce to have upon beginning their journey with you to ramp up your time to productivity?
+When it comes to developing or rethinking your onboarding program, we encourage you to think creatively, not only about onboarding in itself, but the way that it will go on to enable sales.
+Consider: what type of experience do you want the members of your sales force to have upon beginning their journey with you to ramp up your time to productivity?
 Additionally, put yourself in their shoes and consider what type of experience they would like to have.
-Then, design your onboarding program accordingly.
+Then, design your onboarding program accordingly and watch remote sales performance rise.
 Here is a comprehensive checklist from Rallyware of the 6 best practices for efficient remote workforce onboarding.

-- Encourage connections from Day One – assign new hires an onboarding buddy to help them become adjusted to the company and its culture
+Assign new hires an onboarding buddy to help them become adjusted to the company and its culture.

 Beginning a new job can be stressful and overwhelming.
 According to research from Sapling, 87% of organizations believe that ambassador or buddy programs boost proficiency of new members of the workforce, while only 47% include it in their onboarding programs.
 For instance, with a fully distributed team, all new hires at social media company Buffer are paired up with three Buddies: a Leader Buddy, a Role Buddy, and a Culture Buddy, with whom they communicate frequently throughout their ”boot camp experience.”